Program Dates: May 31– June 16, 2023

-Tulane Law School, together with the University of Paris Dauphine’s Business School, welcomes you to our summer program in Paris.
-The program is designed for both law students and business school students.
-It is an accredited program for students who seek to understand the global dimensions of today’s world.
+The program is an accredited program for students who seek to understand the global dimensions of today’s world.
 The Tulane-Paris Institute is a highly prestigious summer program.
-Indeed it is the oldest, continuously-operating (since 1973) American summer program in France.
+Indeed it is the oldest, continuously-operating American summer program (since 1973) in France.

-Our courses provide a business and law overview of Europe today: the European financial system, the Brexit implications, France’s unique laws and culture, and the modern challenges facing the European legal order.
-The classes are taught by internationally renowned faculty drawn from Tulane and Paris Dauphine.
+Our courses provide a broad overview of Europe today: The classes are taught by an internationally renowned faculty drawn from the Tulane faculty and the Sorbonne faculty.

 Program Host Institution